kubedb/docs/docs/guides/mariadb/backup/kubestash/logical/index.md

 Now, we need to create a `RestoreSession` CR pointing to targeted `MariaDB` database.

-Below, is the contents of YAML file of the `RestoreSession` object that we are going to create to restore backed up data into the newly created `MariaDB` database named `restored-mariadb`.
+Below, is the contents of YAML file of the `RestoreSession` object that we are going to create to restore backup data into the newly created `MariaDB` database named `restored-mariadb`.

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1